openyurtio/openyurt/docs/proposals/20230613-raven-l7-proxy.md

     Status GatewayStatus `json:"status,omitempty"`
 }

-// ProxyConfig is the configuration for raven l7 proxy type GatewayProxyConfig struct {
+// ProxyConfiguration is the configuration for raven l7 proxy type ProxyConfiguration struct {
     // Replicas is the number of gateway active endpoints that enabled proxy Replicas int `json:"Replicas,omitempty"`
     // ProxyHTTPPort is the proxy http port of the cross-domain request